basmaashouur/competitive-programming/README.md

 - This Repo contains alot of differnt stuff related to problem solving on the whole and competitive programming in particular.

 ### Art Of Problem Solving
-- I splitted the solving into parts:
+#### I splitted the Problem Solving into two phases:
 1. Stydying Competitive Programming topics AKA `Knowledge Phase`
-2. Solving differnt problems without knowing it's topics AKA `Random Phase`
+2. Solving different problems without knowing it's topics AKA `Random Phase`